The lake was formed many centuries before the extinction of

 Chiesa del Crocifisso: the miraculous crucifix

 Immediately outside Nemi there is a sanctuary founded in 1645, but which became famous in 1669, when a miracle occurred.
-A Franciscan monk had sculptured a Crucifix on a piece of wood he had brought from Palestine, but he felt unable to give shape to the face of Christ and after praying for help, he fell asleep.
+A Franciscan monk had sculptured a Crucifix on a piece of wood he had brought from the Holy Land, but he felt unable to give shape to the face of Christ and after praying for help, he fell asleep.
 At dawn, when he woke up, he discovered that the Crucifix had a face.

 Chiesa del Crocifisso: (left-above) inscription celebrating the construction of the church by Mario Frangipane;